DevOluwapelumi/React-First-Class/README.md

 Navigate to Your Project Directory:
 Once the installation is complete, navigate to the project directory using the cd command: cd my-react-app

+Start the Development Server:
+You can start the development server with the following command: